Create better quotes with an ERP

 Creating accurate quotes and estimates for your manufacturing business is essential.
 If you give a customer quote that is too low you risk having to go back to your customer and tell them you need to up the price, which can lead to losing that customer’s trust—and business.
-Or you could be put in the hard spot of having to honour a quote that is too low, which will cost you money, and have a negative impact on your bottom line.
+Or you could be put in the hard spot of having to honor a quote that is too low, which will cost you money, and have a negative impact on your bottom line.

 But creating quotes that are too high aren’t good either.
-You run the risk of scaring off potential customers and ultimately losing out on deals—which will also have a major impact on your bottom-line.
+You run the risk of scaring off potential customers and ultimately losing out on deals—which will also have a major impact on your bottom line.